ClusterHQ/flocker/docs/gettingstarted/installation.rst

 .. note:: It is also possible to create the pool on a block device.

+..
+XXX: Document how to create a pool on a block device: https://clusterhq.atlassian.net/browse/FLOC-994

 The Flocker command line client (``flocker-deploy``) must be able to establish an SSH connection to each node.
 Ensure that the firewall allows access to TCP port 22 on each node.